rmoein/Matlab_-OrientTuning2Freq/README.md

 Running This Function
 **********************

-a sample command would be:
+A sample command would be:
-timeSeriesPlot (3, '1-9', 75) .then select the directory where the Power Diva files are located. the above command visualizes the Raw EEG data for conditions 1 to 9 from channel 75.
+timeSeriesPlot (3, '1-9', 75) .
+Then select the directory where the Power
+Diva files are located.
+the above command visualizes the Raw EEG data for conditions 1 to 9 from channel 75.